bluebirz/bluebirz.github.io/_posts/2025-10-12-try-dbt-part-2.md

 ## Wrap up

-Let's warp everything up for what commands we ran.
+Let's wrap everything up for what commands we ran.

 ```sh
 # install dbt